manuel-serrano/bigloo/doc/module5.md

 -------

 Libraries are extensions of the Bigloo runtime system.
 They are designated by an identifier.
-They are globally installed and not dependend of each applications.
-The form `(library &lt;Ident&gt;
+They are globally installed and shared by all applications.

+As considered as an extension of the standard library, they don't imposes to use a qualified or selected imported.
+That is, the form `(library &lt;Ident&gt;)` imports all the bindings the library exports without the new of qualified references.
+On the other hand, the form `(library &lt;Ident&gt;
-. &lt;Ident&gt;)` also uses qualified names but the prefix is the specified in the library rule.
+. &lt;Ident&gt;)` uses qualified names with the prefix is the specified in the library rule.
 The last form imports only some variables of the library.

 [using libraries](../test/src/modules/module5_ex20.bgl)